 13,000 to 18,000 Avios – £100

 19,000 to 24,000 Avios – £140

 25,000 to 27,000 Avios – £175

 These are extortionately high and I don’t recommend paying them unless 100% necessary.
 It is shocking that BA would take £175 off you simply for moving some Avios from one account to another.
 No new points are being created so it is pure profit for the airline.

 Can you book an Avios flight for another person from your account?

 Instead of transferring your Avios points to another person, can you simply book a flight for them from your account?
 If you don’t have enough to book a return, remember that you can book one-way Avios flights.

 Can you pool your points for free by forming a Household Account?

 One other option is to form a Household Account with someone else.
-You would need to change your addresses so they match, but once that was done you can form a Household Account.
+Following a 2021 change, you no longer need to have matching addresses to join a Household Account.

-This pools both sets of Avios together and any person in the Household Account can make a redemption for themselves or for anyone else in the account.
+This process pools up to six sets of Avios together and any person in the Household Account can make a redemption for themselves or for anyone else in the account.